Healthdirect Free Australian health advice you can count on.

 What is cystic fibrosis?

-Cystic fibrosis (CF) is a genetic disease that mostly affects the lungs and digestive system.
-It results from a fault in a particular gene.
+Cystic fibrosis (CF) is a genetic disease that affects many body systems, including your lungs and digestive system.
+It results from a change (mutation) in a particular gene.

 What are the symptoms of cystic fibrosis?